khandy21yo/btran/README.md

 	cursoe position, and escape sequences would quickly overwhelm it.
 	Best to reqrite code so it doesn't need these.
 Variable names
 	Some words are keywords in one context, and cab be used as variable names in another.
-For example, PROMPT is a command, but can also be used as a variable in a RECORD.
+For example, SET PROMPT is a command, but PROMPT can also be used as a variable in a RECORD.
 These will currently cause an error in btran.